locaal-ai/obs-localvocal/README.md

 ## Download
 Check out the [latest releases](https://github.com/locaal-ai/obs-localvocal/releases) for downloads and install instructions.

+### Available Versions

+LocalVocal is available in multiple versions to cater to different hardware configurations and operating systems.
+Below is a brief explanation of the different versions you can download:

+- **Windows CUDA**: This version is optimized for systems with NVIDIA GPUs and utilizes CUDA for accelerated performance.
+Make sure you have the latest NVidia GPU drivers installed.
+- **Windows CPU**: This version is designed for systems without dedicated GPUs, running solely on the CPU.
+- **Windows HIPBLAS**: This version utilizes the HIP framework from AMD that accelerates computation on AMD GPUs. (⚠️ Experimental ⚠️ Please provide feedback)
+- **Windows Vulkan**: This version uses Vulkan for GPU-based acceleration across many vendors like NVidia, AMD, and Intel. (⚠️ Experimental ⚠️ Please provide feedback)
+- **macOS Intel (x86_64)**: This version is for Mac computers with Intel processors.
+- **macOS Apple Silicon (arm64)**: This version is optimized for Mac computers with Apple Silicon (M1, M2, etc.) processors.
+- **Linux x86_64**: This version is for Linux systems with x86_64 architecture.

+Make sure to download the version that matches your system's hardware and operating system for the best performance.

 ### Models
 The plugin ships with the Tiny.en model, and will autonomously download other Whisper models through a dropdown.